 WHEN THE MERCURY hits 80, 90, or 100+ degrees, your usual morning jog, tempo workout or long slow run becomes a very different beast.
 At best, it’s slower, more challenging and pretty sweat-inducing (though not actually, you know, pretty); at worst, it becomes a kick-your-butt sufferfest of epic proportions that takes a while to recover from.
 But there are many things you can do to aim for that first option.
 Running in the heat is tough, there’s no getting away from it, but you can make the most of hot weather running if you plan it well.
 If you can avoid running in the worst heat of the day you absolutely should – but if you have no flexibility, having to head out to a race or a group run when the conditions are brutal, here’s how to survive it.

-ESPECIALLY IF YOU’RE training for a half marathon or marathon, running more miles per week, and running a combination of different types of workouts (easy long runs, speedwork, track sessions, maybe even trails), you should own and run in more than just one pair of shoes.
+ESPECIALLY IF YOU’RE training for a half marathon or marathon, starting to run more miles per week, and running a combination of different types of workouts (easy long runs, speedwork, track sessions, maybe even dirt trails), you should consider running in more than just one pair of shoes.
 Think of it as having the right shoe for each workout – not to mention that shoe rotation is a key ingredient in preventing overuse injuries.
 Many runners beat the same pair of shoes into the ground every workout.
-In 4 – 5 months of relatively high mileage training (i.e. a typical half marathon or marathon training cycle), you will usually cover enough miles to wear out a single pair of shoes – which means that if it’s your only pair, the cushioning is pretty dead by race day, and at the last minute you’ll realize that your options are either to run the race in practically new shoes, or in ones that will need to be thrown away after the race.
+In 4 to 6 months of relatively high mileage training (i.e. a typical half marathon or marathon training cycle), you are likely to cover enough miles to wear out a single pair of shoes – which means that if it’s your only pair, the cushioning is pretty dead by race day, and at the last minute you’ll realize that your options are either to run the race in practically new shoes, or in ones that will need to be thrown out after the race.
 Needless to say, neither scenario is ideal!

 A good way to maintain a quick, efficient cadence is to run to music that has just the right tempo to match that magical 170-190 strides per minute.
 With enough practice it will come naturally, but until it becomes second nature, a well-planned playlist is a big help!